Lifted Model Checking for Relational MDPs: Model Checking for Relational MDPs

 This section defines the problem statement of this paper, namely the \textit{model checking problem of relational MDPs}.
-More specifically, Section \ref{sec:reachability} first reviews the fundamentals of model checking, Section \ref{sec:pCTL} then defines a relational temporal logic used for specifying properties to be checked, and Section \ref{sec:problem statement} finally defines the main problem statement.
-Later, Section \ref{sec:relational value iteration} and Section \ref{sec:pCTL-REBEL} will provide a solution for the problem in Section \ref{sec:problem statement}.
+More specifically, Section~\ref{sec:reachability} reviews the fundamentals of model checking, Section~\ref{sec:pCTL} defines the relational pCTL language that will be used to specify properties throughout this paper, and Section~\ref{sec:problem statement} defines the main problem statement.
+Later, Section~\ref{sec:relational value iteration} and Section~\ref{sec:pCTL-REBEL} will provide a solution for the problem in Section~\ref{sec:problem statement}.